plugd-in/file-sums/README.md

 # file-sums
 Sum three digit numbers in a file.

+**Note**: The included "sums" binary was compiled and linked on a system using a different version of libc, so this might need to be recompiled on other machines before use (use `gcc -o sums sums.c`).

 About the Project
 * The project I put together uses “argp” for command arguments, which means the command